 Introduction to Laplace Transforms and their applications in circuit analysis.
-Examination of frequency-selective circuits and active filter circuits.
+Examination of frequencyselective circuits and active filter circuits.
 Introduction to Fourier Series and Fourier Transforms and their applications in circuit analysis.
+Prerequisite: ENGR202 with a C or better.

 ENGR211 Statics